Paul wrote to the believers in Phillipi:

 The one thing to which we must always be true is Jesus and the Holy Spirit.
 We should not abandon Jesus and the Holy Spirit for anything – not for comfort or safety, not for political expediency, not for anything.

-We have no business judging the world, but we must judge those within the church – otherwise, we may be making our beds with wolves in sheep’s closing.
+We have no business judging the world, but we should judge those within the church – otherwise, we may be making our beds with wolves in sheep’s closing.

 Aksíōs (an adverb) – worthily (“becoming”); suitable, recognized as fitting (worth “matching” actual value).